 Tip #5: Make it FUN and CHANGE it UP!!

-To enhance their enjoyment of close reading, I teach my students FRUIT!
+To enhance the goals of close reading, I teach my students FRUIT!
 The FRUIT acronym is an easy way for my students to remember all that I want them to do when tackling a passage using close reading.
 It is memorable and can be done with both digital and printable reading selections.

-As you work to target and enhance your students reading skills, close reading is perfect tool to add to your teacher tool belt!
-Happy Close Reading!
+As you work to target and enhance your students reading skills, try these close reading passages in your classroom!